 - Portfolio Review and Interview Session

-The Chip and Shannon Wilson School of Design holds Open House/Information Sessions twice per year, usually in October and February.
+The Wilson School of Design holds Open House/Information Sessions twice per year, usually in October and February.
 These information sessions provide prospective applicants with an opportunity to learn about the GDMA program, meet faculty and students, view examples of student portfolios, and discuss portfolio and program admission requirements.
 It is highly recommended that applicants attend one of these sessions prior to applying for admission.
-For more information visit the department's website at: kpu.ca/gdma.
-For further information about portfolio submission and the review process, visit GDMA's website at: kpu.ca/design/gdma/portfolios .
-Applicants who successfully satisfy the required portfolio review will be invited to an interview session.
+For more information, visit the department's website at: kpu.ca/design/gdma For further information about portfolio submission and the review process, visit GDMA's website at: kpu.ca/design/gdma/portfolio-requirements Applicants who successfully satisfy the required portfolio review will be invited to an interview session.

 The Bachelor of Design, Graphic Design for Marketing (GDMA) program consists of 120 credits, organized into eight semesters, over a four-year period.

-Successful applicants may take their general education and some non-GDMA courses prior to entering the program and/or during the summer semester in order to lighten their workload during the term.
-Courses such as ENGL 1100, MRKT 1199 and many Liberal Education Elective courses are usually offered during the summer semester.
+Students may take their general education and some non-GDMA courses prior to entering the program and/or during the summer semester in order to lighten their workload during the term.
+Courses such as ENGL 1100, MRKT 1199 and elective courses are usually offered during the summer semester.

 |ENGL 1100||Introduction to University Writing 1||3|